The Decision Journal

 Trade Drawer • One-Tap Chips

 Below the note textarea, seven category chips provide one-tap thesis classification.
-Tapping a chip appends a standardised label to your note (or sets it if the note is empty).
-Categories are not mutually exclusive — a trade can be a quality business bought on a VCP signal, for instance.
+Tapping a chip tags your trade with a category that feeds into Pattern Analysis later.
+Categories are not mutually exclusive — you might tag a trade as both a quality buy and a momentum breakout if both apply.

 Category ChipWhen to UseWhat It Tags

-➕ Adding to ExistingSecond or later purchase of a stock already heldAveraging down, adding on strength, re-entry
+➕ Added to positionSecond or later purchase of a stock you already holdAveraging down, adding on strength, re-entry after exit

 The “Someone Recommended It” chip is the most important one to use honestly.
 Many investors follow tips but categorise them mentally as “my own research” because they did some secondary research after hearing the tip.
 Using this chip accurately lets the Pattern Analysis section reveal your win rate on externally sourced ideas vs self-generated ones.